TL;DR

 1. Onboarding: Reduce Friction and Improve Time-to-Value

 The first 14 days after signup or purchase are when customers decide whether you're worth the investment.
-Friction here doesn't just cause frustration.
+Friction here doesn't cause frustration alone.
 It causes abandonment.

 AI feedback analysis during onboarding should focus on thematic analysis and intent detection.
 You're looking for clusters of confusion: recurring mentions of "can't find," "don't understand," or "not working."
 These patterns surface within days when AI is processing onboarding survey responses and early support tickets in real time.